SemanticMediaWiki/SemanticExtraSpecialProperties/docs/01-extension.md

 ];
 ```

-`$sespLocalPropertyDefinitions` contains encapsulate property definitions that
+`$sespgLocalDefinitions` contains encapsulate property definitions that
-are only valid locally to a wiki and are loaded from the `LocalSettinsg.php`.
+are only valid locally to a wiki and are loaded from the "LocalSettinsg.php" file.

 * Same fields are required as outlined in the "Repository extension" section
 * Define a `callback` which expects a callable instance (either as static or Closure)